LTOssian/client-country-api/README.md

-# REST Countries API with color theme switer and search filters
+# REST Countries API with color theme switcher and search filters

 ## Table of contents